MarathonSwan2543/SCORPION-Slide-Coordinator-to-Review-Presentation-Items-Optimally-and-Nonverbally-/README.md

 # SCORPION-Slide-Coordinator-to-Review-Presentation-Items-Optimally-and-Nonverbally-
 This repository shows groupware for users to edit presentation slides without seeing each other face-to-face.
 The developed groupware aims to make remote editing of presentation slides quicker and less distracting than existing means, given some presumptions.
+It is my undergraduate graduation research project.

 Presumptions.pdf shows some of the presumptions users need to be aware of before using SCORPION.